nepalez/immutability/README.md

 ### frozen_double

-Initializers of immutable objects freeze their variables deeply.
-When you send doubles as arguments for this initializer, RSpec will warn you about trying to freeze that double.
-To avoid the problem, use `frozen_double` instead of `double`:
+Initializers of immutable objects freeze variables deeply.
+When you use doubles as initializers' arguments, `RSpec` will complain.
+To avoid this problem, use `frozen_double` instead of `double`:

 ```ruby
 include "immutability/rspec"